 As access to high-speed Internet has increased dramatically, the cloud resources provided by these cloud providers, as well as by other smaller scale providers, have become incredibly valuable.
 Enterprises of all sizes can now grow their business regardless of their ability to purchase and maintain the underlying infrastructure.
 The ubiquity of the cloud strips away many of the challenges associated with traditional IT and enables businesses to achieve flexibility at any scale.

 Cloud computing offers enterprises a way to shift away from investment in traditional IT resources (i.e., servers, storage media, maintenance, and IT staff), and instead to focus their efforts on application development and deployment.
-Below are a few of the leading benefits to enterprises from this shift:
+Below are a few of the leading benefits to cloud computing for enterprises from this shift: